reskillamericans/website/content/faq/index.md

 then meet with the instructor and/or mentors at their convenience when they have questions and or need help.

+### What will be the teaching format?

+Over seven months, you will learn the fundamental concepts of software development through a range of formats: recorded and live video sessions, training modules, and online video conferences with your instructors and mentors (collectively requiring a minimum of 15 hours a week).

 ### For individuals who work days, will live zoom meetings/classes be available as a recording?

 There won’t be weekly classes.
 Participants will watch recorded video content